Cool Vent Side Panels

-The collection builds to the Executive MARBELLA (available in White,Black, and trendy Pink), and the very traditional ST.TROPEZ.
-Our PINSTRIPE JACKET is a beautiful cross-over from the "Business Exec to the Executive Chef", it's perfect for personal chefs and restauranteurs.
+The collection builds to the Executive MARBELLA (available in White,Black,) and our PINSTRIPE JACKET is a beautiful cross-over from the "Business Exec to the Executive Chef", it's perfect for personal chefs and restauranteurs.

 The latest trends in chef fashion are sophisticatedly stitched into the Signature Series VERONA Cool Vent Chef Coats for Women (also available in White or Black).
-Note the subtle black pipping accent on the LUSANNE and the refined luxury in our elegant ELYSE Egyptian Cotton Womens Chef Jacket.
+Note the refined luxury in our elegant ELYSE Egyptian Cotton Womens Chef Jacket.

 To create a personal touch, add custom embroidery to the jacket by simply checking the "Embroidery $5 Per Line" box directly located on each product page.
 Visit our Embroidery info page to view the font styles and available thread colors.
 It's the perfect way to personalize a gift.

 Until recently, I didnt have much need for something like a chefs coat.
 But as my work in food has expanded to developing recipes and attending events that involve cooking, I now spend the majority of my time in a kitchen.
 Needless to say, my chefs coat from Chefs Emporium came at the perfect time.